rajeshm20/TodoList-Redis/README.md

 6.Run ```cf push```

-7.It should take several minutes, roughly 4-6minutes.
+7.It should take several minutes, roughly 4-6 minutes.
 If it works correctly, it should state

 ```
 2 of 2 instances running